-With the aim of making guests more comfortable during their stays and offering them peace of mind on the hygiene level through contactless exchanges, after nearly two years of disruptions due to the pandemic, the hotel industry is going all in on new technology in the hopes of offering a more customised experience for travellers.
+With the aim of making guests more comfortable during their stays and offering them peace of mind on the hygiene level through contactless exchanges, after nearly two years of disruptions due to the pandemic, the hotel industry is going all in on new technology in the hopes of offering a more customized experience for travelers.

-6 hotel trends you may soon experience on your next trip in 2022
+Here are 6 hotel trends you might soon experience at your next trip in 2022:

 Forget the plastic, credit-card-like keys that you’re used to receiving at the front desk of a hotel to enter your room.
 According to EHL, a leading hospitality educational group, the digital reinvention of the guest experience will be one of the major trends in 2022.

 The leading Swiss hospitality university urges hoteliers to implement facial recognition systems in their establishments, for the simple reason that travelers have become accustomed to using this technology with their smartphones.
 According to another report, issued by Open Geeks Lab, the facial recognition market is set to grow by 15.4% annually between 2021 and 2028.